ZytroCode/Systerm/README.md

 [![License](https://img.shields.io/github/license/ZytroCode/Systerm.svg?style=for-the-badge)](LICENSE) [![Quality](https://img.shields.io/codacy/grade/fcac71cc3b0f4a42b4edceeb6c4bab75?style=for-the-badge)](QUALITY)

 Systerm is a multipurpose python library.
-Systerm is a powerful extension-like library to python.
-Systerm gives python much more flexibility and power.
+Systerm is a powerful extension-like library to python and gives python much more flexibility and power.
 Systerm also makes it easier to deal with classes with its builtin Metaclass

 ## Installation